MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`overrideApplicationParameter`** - **Override Application Parameters**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Variables defined in the build or release pipeline will be matched against the 'Parameter Name' entries in the application manifest file.
+The variables defined in the build or release pipeline will be matched against the 'Parameter Name' entries in the application manifest file.
+Learn more about [how to create an application parameters file in Visual Studio](/azure/service-fabric/service-fabric-manage-multiple-environment-app-configuration#specifying-parameters-during-application-creation).
- Example: If your application has a parameter defined as below.
+ Example: If your application has a parameter defined:
 ```
  <Parameters>
  <Parameter Name="SampleApp_PartitionCount" Value="1" />
  <Parameter Name="SampleApp_InstanceCount" DefaultValue="-1" />
  </Parameters>
 ```
- and you want to change the partition count to 2, you can define a release pipeline or an environment variable "SampleApp_PartitionCount" and its value as "2".
+ and you want to change the partition count to 2, you can define a release pipeline or an environment variable `SampleApp_PartitionCount` and its value as `2`.

- Note: If same variables are defined in the release pipeline and in the environment, then the environment variables will supersede the release pipeline variables.
+ **Note**: If same variables are defined in the release pipeline and in the environment, then the environment variables will supersede the release pipeline variables.
 <!-- :::editable-content-end::: -->
 <br>